elasticpath/react-pwa-reference-storefront/components/src/PurchaseOrderWidget/README.md

 #### Description

-A purchase order widget that allows entry, validation, and a link to view the purchase order in more detail.
+A purchase order widget that allows entry, validation, and a link to view the purchase order in more detail once verification succeeds.

 The parameter `timeoutBeforeVerify` controls how long after the user stops typing to invoke the PO number validation request.